kcl-ddh/digipal/README.md

 [Contributors](https://github.com/kcl-ddh/digipal/wiki/Contributors)

-For further information on using the framework please see the [GitHub Wiki pages](https://github.com/kcl-ddh/digipal/wiki).
+For further information on using Archetype please see the [GitHub Wiki pages](https://github.com/kcl-ddh/digipal/wiki).

 _The research leading to these results has received funding from the European Union Seventh Framework Programme (FP7) under grant agreement no. 263751, and the Arts and Humanities Research Council (AHRC) under Grant Reference nos.
 AH/L013975/1 and AH/L008041/1._